gubraun/blackduck-utils/README.md

 <missing>      5 years ago    /bin/sh -c echo '#!/bin/sh' > /usr/sbin/poli…   701B
 <missing>      5 years ago    /bin/sh -c #(nop) ADD file:3f4708cf445dc1b53…   131MB
 ```
-Then, it inspects every image with `docker inspect` and looks for named images by inspecting the `RepoTags` attribute.
-It assumes that only named images are used as base images.
+It then inspects every image with `docker inspect` and looks for named images by inspecting the `RepoTags` attribute.
+It assumes that any base image must be a named image.
+I believe this is true, as this is how the `FROM` instruction in a Dockerfile works.
+If it doesn't have a name, you can't use it in `FROM`.
+If you can't use it in `FROM`, it can't be a base image.

 It then simply walks the stack of named images.
-In most cases, there's just one (referring to the last FROM line in the Dockerfile).
+In most cases, there's just one.
 In some cases, there are multiple.
 This is the case when the base image itself has been built locally, rather than taking it from a registry.
+In such cases, we simply take the last one (corresponding with the last `FROM` line in the Dockerfile).

 Once it found the base image, it uses the `RootFS` array to find the top layer, which is what Detect's property `detect.docker.platform.top.layer.id` wants.

 In essence, the script implements the approach described in the [Docker Inspector documentation](https://synopsys.atlassian.net/wiki/spaces/INTDOCS/pages/759922726/Isolating+Application+Components).

-This approach works also for multi stage builds, i.e. Dockerfile with multiple FROM lines.
+This approach works also for multi stage builds, i.e. Dockerfile with multiple `FROM` lines, as well as alias image names (`AS`) or variables.